CLASS LEVELS (1, 1.5, 2)

 Reformer Pilates

 Our staple Pilates class offers a low-impact, full body workout using a specialized piece of equipment called the Reformer.
 This class focuses on core strength, flexibility and balance and can be tailored to suit various fitness levels.
-You’ll be guided through slow, controlled movement aimed at targeting specific muscles groups while lying, sitting, kneeling or standing (advanced) on the Reformer.
-You can expect to spend a fair portion of the class on the Reformer, but could also smoothly transition to 1-2 other apparatuses such as tower, chair, barre, mat, TRX® etc. to add variety to your experience based on class level. level 1 (beginner), level 1.5 (intermediate) and level 2 (intermediate-advanced=needs approval).
+You’ll be guided through slow-moderate, controlled movement aimed at targeting specific muscles groups while lying, sitting, kneeling or standing (advanced) on the Reformer.
+You can expect to spend the majority of the class on the Reformer, but could transition to mat or another piece of equipment to add a bit of variety to your experience based on class level.

 Person practicing yoga in cat pose on a mat in front of a window.